lunasec-io/lunasec/README.md

 - [Contributing](#contributing)
 - [See Also](#see-also)

-## What is LunaSec?
+## What is LunaDefend?

-LunaSec is an end-to-end security system designed to protect your application by transparently encrypting sensitive data, from browser to database.
+LunaDefend is an end-to-end security system designed to protect your application by transparently encrypting sensitive data, from browser to database.
 It works seamlessly by storing your sensitive data and then giving you back a Token (a UUID) to retrieve data with later.
-LunaSec builds on that concept to offer many security and compliance features.
+LunaDefend builds on that concept to offer many security and compliance features.

 ### Features